| Safe Haskell | None |

 base document's non-version created/modified bookkeeping.

-fused into the assembly so the versions object is built once rather than rebuilt by
+placed, so the versions object is built once rather than rebuilt by a second

-a second whole-document pass; it is gated identically (the base document's own
+whole-document pass; the interpolated prefix is gated on the base document's own

 The caller decides what to do with an empty plan; an empty mpSurvivors simply